Anti Fatigue Mat

 • Library information points

-• Community centre desks
+• Community centre and event registration desks

 • Public service kiosk roles